ashfire908/halo-stats-processor/README.md

 is a library for accessing and processing Halo statistics.
 Its primary function is to retrieve data from Bungie.net, parse it, and return easily-accessible (and possibly additional) stats for the developer to use in other projects.
 A full list of the features of Halo SP is listed later on.
-Halo SP supports Halo 3: ODST fully, with future full support for Halo: Reach (and possibly Halo
+Halo SP supports Halo 3:
-3) planned.
+ODST fully and Halo 3 recent games, with future full support for Halo: Reach (and possibly Halo 3) planned.

 Requirements
 ------------